Joel Samuel Polack: First visit to New Zealand

-In 1831 he arrived in New Zealand and settled in the Hokianga, exploring the surrounding area as well as Poverty Bay and the East Cape.
+In 1831, he arrived in New Zealand and settled in the Hokianga, exploring the surrounding area as well as Poverty Bay and the East Cape.
 As such he was one of the first Jews in the colony.
-In 1832 he moved to Kororāreka (now Russell) in the Bay of Islands, establishing a successful general store.
+In 1832, he moved to Kororāreka (now Russell) in the Bay of Islands, establishing a successful general store.
 In 1835 he built New Zealand's first brewery, later getting into New Zealand's first duel with the neighbouring innkeeper.
 Critical of James Busby's weak administration he signed the 1837 petition requesting the British government assume responsibility for the protection and government of European settlers.

 Return to England

-He returned to England in 1837 and the following year his Kororareka store, which had been used against his wishes to store military and naval explosives, was destroyed in an explosion.
+He returned to England in 1837 and the following year his Kororāreka store, which had been used against his wishes to store military and naval explosives, was destroyed in an explosion.
 He fought unsuccessfully for years for compensation.
 In 1838 he appeared before a House of Lords Select Committee advocating planned colonisation of New Zealand.
 He believed that unorganised European settlement would destroy Māori society.
 He wrote two successful books based on his experiences in New Zealand, which he also illustrated.
 These books are an invaluable insight into pre-colonial New Zealand.

 Second visit to New Zealand

 Polack returned to New Zealand in 1842 but his store was destroyed again in 1845, when Kororāreka was attacked by Hōne Heke—the Battle of Kororāreka commencing the Flagstaff War.
 He moved to Auckland (the new capital) where he operated a bonded warehouse and branched out into shipping, profiting from trade with California.
-From 1845 to 1848 he was the vice consul for the United States of America.
+From 1845 to 1848, he was the vice consul for the United States of America.